wkoszek/me/source/blog/2015-11-01-nginx-on-travis-ci.md

 try to use Travis automation for every boring activity, and having it run after each source code change to do some basic tests saves me a lot of time.

-Making things work in Travis is typically straighforward, but there are cases where a special configuration needs to be applied, since the new Travis is based on the container-based architecture.
+Making things work in Travis is typically straightforward, but there are cases where a special configuration needs to be applied, since the new Travis is based on the container-based architecture.
 This poses some
 requirements: no `root` access and no `sudo` functionality for your setup